Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

-where $\omega_i - r$ here in comparison with $\omega_i + r$ in Eq. \ref{eq:be-S-creation-ops} is due to the occupation of the state being updated prior to the controlled rotations.

 A block-encoding for a bosonic annihilation operator being applied $S$ times can be achieved using a similar construction shown in subfigue \ref{fig:products-bosonic-operators}b.
 The occupation of the mode is first decreased by $S$ and then the uniformly controlled rotations are applied to pick up the corresponding coefficient on the block-encoding ancilla.
-The function to determine the rotation angles is given by:
+The rotation angles are given by:

-Likewise, a block-encoding for an operator of the form $(a_i^\dagger)^R (a_i)^S$ can be constructed using a similar form (subfigue \ref{fig:products-bosonic-operators}c).
-The occupation of the mode is updated by a value of $+ R - S$ and then the uniformly controlled rotations are applied to pick up the corresponding coefficient on the block-encoding ancilla.
-The function to determine the rotation angles is given by: \begin{widetext}
+A block-encoding for an operator of the form $(a_i^\dagger)^R (a_i)^S$ can be constructed following subfigue \ref{fig:products-bosonic-operators}c.
+The occupation of the mode is updated by a value of $+ R - S$ and then the uniformly controlled rotations are applied to properly rotate the state outside the encoded subspace.
+The rotation angles are given by: \begin{widetext}

 \end{widetext}